Liorya91/secfeed/README.md

 - Checking minimal article content that fits as an article
 - Amortized cost
-- write logs to some file, so could investigate classification issues
 - some tests
 - ci sanity
 - remove debug printing to slack